-Objects that can double up as weapons are generally forbidden in carry-on luggage.
+In case of a flight delay, doing some beauty treatments, might seem like a nice idea.
+But objects that can double up as weapons are generally forbidden in carry-on luggage.
 For the most part, this should give flyers peace of mind.

 The TSA permits nail clippers to be packed in a carry-on.
 However, if you prefer to use a pair of nail scissors, they need to be less than 4 inches long

 What Kind of Batteries Can I Pack in My Carry-On?